raffybest94V01/TPMH-/README.md

 I have been programming since 2008 and I started to develop around 2012, entering the csgo scene in 2013 and then continuing until today 2018 adding also pubg to my support list ( you can search my nickname on google, you can find me in this forum, elitepvpers, inforge, unknowcheat, xda, mpgh, reddit )

+It is strictly forbidden to share your login data with other people, do not try it, the program has IP protection and HWID you can see yourself once you log in

 ----------------------------------------------------------------

 Warranty :